wilsonliaows/docs/product-updates.md

 - **Microsoft Dynamics CRM: Deleted object trigger**

   **What's new:** The new trigger checks for deleted objects, e.g. deleted leads, every 5 minutes.
 Visit the object view page -> Customize Entity -> Enable Auditing to use this trigger.

+- **ADP: Support for custom actions**

+  **What's new:** The ADP adapter now allows custom actions.
+Select the 'Custom action' option on the action dropdown to build one with a HTTP request.

+- **ADP: Unmask sensitive data**

+  **What's new:** All data is masked by default with ADP.
+The new toggle allows users to unmask sensitive information, which will be returned in the response.

+- **Netsuite: Custom fields for journal entries and line items**

+  **What's new:** Add custom fields that are returned in the output datatree in the 'Custom fields' textbox.
+This is enabled on both journal entries and journal entry line items.

 - **Box: Support for OAuth scope selection**